phaedryx/spine-rails-tree/README.md

-Note: this is a transcript of the [screencast]: http://spinejs.com/pages/screencasts (Spine & Rails integration in 7 minutes).
+Note: this is a transcript of the [screencast](http://spinejs.com/pages/screencasts "Spine & Rails integration in 7 minutes").
 I just transcribed it.
 The screencast was created by Alex MacCaw (maccman).

 ---
 The first step is to generate our rails application.